keeperdao/kips/KIP-22/KIP-22.md

 mStable is a decentralized stablecoin ecosystem producing sustainable yield on USD.
 The protocol has been operating for 22 months without interruption or hacks and is one of the safest projects in DeFi for stablecoins. mStable scored 93% on DefiSafety review as of March 17, 2022 [link](https://www.defisafety.com/pqrs?title=mstable).
 The project is backed by Three Arrows Capital, DACM, DeFiance Capital & Alameda Research among others.

 As of the time of this proposal, Save APY was historically around 15%, significantly outperforming competition (Yearn, Aave or Curve).
-Please check this link for more granular historic performance details (Dune dashboard [here](https://dune.com/naddison/mStable-imUSD-returns)).
+Please check this link for more granular and up to date historic performance details (Dune dashboard [here](https://dune.com/naddison/mStable-imUSD-returns)).
 ![Image1](KIP-22image.jpg)